 The historic city of Boston is a compact city where most of the famous tourist attractions are conveniently located within a short distance from each other.
 There are different types of neighborhoods within the city and some of the prominent neighborhoods include Beacon Hill, Back Bay, Chinatown, Charlestown, Hyde Park, etc.

 The City of Boston has a metropolitan Wi-Fi network called wicked Wi-Fi.
-I mentioned wicked means good.
-So this is like really good Wi-Fi.
+I mentioned wicked means well.
+So this is really good Wi-Fi.
 And if you’re just walking around the city, you’ll see signs that say, “Wicked Wi-Fi,” just look for the SSID, Wicked Free Wi-Fi.

 Best Time to Visit Boston

 Summer is peak tourist season, that’s June, July, and August.
 That’s when it’s the busiest, that’s also one of the most popular.
 Locals will recommend coming in fall September and October.
 There are fewer people here the leaves are starting to change color, that’s the quintessential Boston season.
 Now you could come in winter December, January, February, the hotels will be a lot cheaper because nobody will be here for good reason, it is really super cold.

 Winter is coming, actually, winter comes to Boston and it’s a significant winter every year, I warned you.
 Spring is also another very pleasant season temperature wise though spring does bring a lot of rain.
 The biggest holidays in Boston number one is St. Patrick’s Day, the second not a holiday but a big day, the Boston Marathon, and then every year on December 16, they reenact the Boston Tea Party.